Baked Sweet and Sour Chicken

 Instructions

-• Add “Sweet and Sour Sauce” ingredients to a medium/large saucepan, stir and bring to a boil then reduce to a gentle simmer.
-Allow to simmer while you prepare the chicken and dice the vegetables, stirring occasionally (turn off if longer than 20 minutes).
-Note, the sauce will not thicken, simmering is to soften the onions and blend flavors.
+• Sweet and Sour Sauce: Add the "Sweet and Sour Sauce" ingredients to a medium/large saucepan.
+Bring to a boil, then reduce to a gentle simmer while you prepare the chicken and chop the vegetables, stirring occasionally (turn off if it takes longer than 20 minutes).
+Note: The sauce will not thicken; simmering is to soften the onions and blend flavors.

-• Preheat oven to 350 degrees and lightly grease a 9×13 baking dish with non-stick cooking spray.
+• Prep: Preheat the oven to 350ยฐF and lightly grease a 9×13 baking dish with non-stick cooking spray.

-• Whisk eggs together in a large bowl or freezer bag, set aside.
-Add ½ cup flour to a large freezer bag; set aside next to eggs.
-Whisk cornstarch, garlic powder, salt, pepper, ginger powder and onion powder to a separate freezer bag; set aside next to flour.
+• Breading Stations: Whisk the eggs together in a large bowl or freezer bag, set aside.
+Add ½ cup flour to a large freezer bag; set aside next to the eggs.
+Whisk the cornstarch and breading spices in a separate freezer bag, then set aside next to the flour.

-• Add chicken to eggs and coat, then remove, allowing excess to drip off (I plop the chicken on paper towels), then add to freezer bag with the flour.
-Toss until evenly coated then discard any extra flour.
-Add chicken to cornstarch/spices bag and shake until evenly coated.
-Transfer chicken to a colander to shake off excess coating.
+• Bread Chicken: Add the chicken to the eggs and coat, then remove, allowing excess to drip off (I plop the chicken on paper towels).
+Add the chicken to the freezer bag with the flour, toss until evenly coated, and discard any extra flour.
+Add the chicken to the spiced cornstarch bag and shake until evenly coated.
+Transfer the chicken to a colander to shake off excess coating.

-• Over high heat, heat enough oil (any kind) to generously cover the bottom of a large skillet until hot and rippling.
-Working in batches (change oil in between), add chicken and cook 1-2 minutes per side, or until browned but not cooked through.
-Transfer chicken to prepared 9×13 baking dish.
+• Brown Chicken: Over high heat, heat enough neutral, high-smoke-point oil (vegetable, peanut, canola, avocado, etc.) to generously cover the bottom of a large cast iron skillet until hot and rippling.
+Working in batches (changing the oil in between), add the chicken and cook for 1-2 minutes per side until browned but not cooked through.
+Transfer the chicken to the prepared 9×13 baking dish.

 Notes

-**If your chicken breasts are extra thick (like the ones from Costco), I recommend tenderizing/flattening with a meat mallet or the side of a large can beforehand)
+• *If your chicken breasts are extra thick (like the Costco variety), I recommend tenderizing/flattening with a meat mallet or the side of a large can beforehand.

 Did You Make This Recipe?